inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 All you need to do is just check if that query works for your data.
 And because checking something is obnoxious as it takes a surprising amount of mental energy, you most likely won't do your best job at it.

-**Even if the query won't immediatelly produce the correct result for you, you will still take this query as your starting point, you will try to tweak it, little by little, until it works for you.** Instead of writing a new query from scratch.
+**Even if the query won't immediately produce the correct result for you, you will still take this query as your starting point, you will try to tweak it, little by little, until it works for you.** Instead of writing a new query from scratch.

 **And that is how anchoring got you.**